SOS-CER/SOS-CER.github.io/_projects/labs/12-lab/12-lab-gui.md

 ---
-title: CSC216 Lab 12 - Graphical User Interfaces
+title: CSC 217 Lab 12 - Graphical User Interfaces
-tags: [software engineering, software lifecycle, CS2, CSC216, Lab12]
+tags: [software engineering, software lifecycle, CS2, CSC 217, Lab12]
-description: CSC216 Lab 12 - FacultySchedule GUI
+description: CSC 217 Lab 12 - FacultySchedule GUI
 navigation: on
 pagegroup: 12-lab
 ---

-# CSC216 Lab 12 FacultySchedule GUI
+# CSC 217 Lab 12 FacultySchedule GUI
 {% include iconHeader.html type="implementation, systemTest" %}
-Add a GUI for [[UC11]](12-lab-requirements#uc11) so that a faculty user can see their schedule and the course roll of registered students.
+Add a GUI for [[UC26]](12-lab-requirements#uc26) so that a faculty user can see their schedule and the course roll of registered students.
 Use the [design](12-lab-design) for guidance.

 ## Create `FacultySchedulePanel`